 Recommendations

 The priority for bycatch mitigation must be to avoid capture.
-There are multiple benefits for both fishers and sharks when this is achieved, through higher value landed catch, more opportunity to catch target species, fewer injuries to fishers, less damage to and loss of gears and reduced ecosystem impacts.
+There are multiple benefits for both fishers and sharks when this is achieved, which may include higher value landed catch, more opportunity to catch target species, fewer injuries to fishers, less damage to and loss of gears and reduced ecosystem impacts.

 The most promising technical mitigation measures for reducing shark bycatch mortality are choice of bait type, not using baits at all, constructing non-entangling fish aggregating devices (FADs), change of fishing strategy when using FADs, using effective mesh sizes, removal of tickler chains, or changing capture method.
 Some techniques can be much more effective if used in concert with each other, but care needs to be taken to ensure that these methods do not conflict with one another or unintentionally impact other species groups.
 Other pre-capture methods require more research, development and field trials as, currently, many do not seem to be a practical option, or require more empirical evidence of their efficacy.
 These include the use of artificial baits laced with olfactory repellents such as necromones, optimal bait size, active electrical repellents, strobe lights, removal of light sticks, increasing net tension in gillnets, and drawing sharks away from FADs prior to making sets.